pleaseonthekeys/Redux_Mini_Sprint/README.md

 Action objects are provided to all reducers so that they can all be handled as needed, which is why we need a switch statement.

-- _What do you expect to see when you log `action.type` inside `currentStudentReducer`?_
+- _What do you expect to see when you log `action.type` inside `messagesReducer`?_
 - _How about `action.payload`?_

 - [ ] Make your predictions then uncomment the `console.log` statement to find out.

+- [ ] Finish writing the `usersReducer` so that when `ADD_MESSAGE` action is dispatched, if a new user is writing a message, they willb be added to the user list.

-- [ ] Write a `playListReducer` so that it returns an array containing all song objects created by the `playList` action creator.
+- [ ] Write a `chatRoomReducer` so that it returns an array containing all message objects created by the `addNewMessage` action creator.

 - [ ] Uncomment the `console.log` to view the `action.type` and action.payload.